-As a dancer I have been surprised by the treatments I’ve received for my disease Myalgic Encephalomyelitis.
+As a dancer I have been surprised by the treatments I’ve received for my disease Myalgic Encephalomyelitis (ME).
 I want to share my opinion from a dancer’s perspective.
-What do other professional ballet dancers think about the treatments and the current care that’s being offered to ME patients??
+What do other professional ballet dancers, who do not suffer from ME, think about the treatments and the current care that’s being offered to ME patients??

 “When a body moves it’s the most revealing thing, dance for me a minute and i’ll tell you who you are.”

 When I became ill in Switzerland in 2007 my general practitioner (GP) sent me to the hospital.
 The internist did a full blood work and came to the conclusion I had a Cytomegaloviral infection.
 Nothing to be worried about.
 It will pass.
 Rest and let’s see in a few weeks time.
 At this time I had already been ill for over a week.
 And during that week I tried to keep training.
 But something was off.
 At the second exercise in the classical training, the plié, I started to get lactic acid as if I had just done a whole ballet.
 I got light-headed and started to feel feverish.
 I had been on stage with numerous injuries, colds and even fever, however, this was different.
 My body just couldn’t handle the exertion, didn’t recover, leaving me to feel as though I was unable to push through.

 After a month of being ill and having swollen lymph nodes, a slight fever and a swollen spleen, those symptoms improved.
 The only thing that didn’t improve was that feverish flu-like feeling that I felt from the beginning.
 And that I would get worse if I did “too much”.
 My GP was very clear that I could start thinking about getting back to building up my activity levels.
 So that’s what I did.
 I went to the gym and trained with the lowest set of weights but felt that when my heart started racing I reached the “too much” state and I would then worsen.
 So I decided to listen to my body and that kind of worked for me.
 I was stable and was even somewhat improving.